DavideMarchesini/INTRODUCTION/README.md

-GITHUB repository of Davide Marchesini
+# GITHUB repository of Davide Marchesini

-Contains
+## Contains

--various code usefull for students and new to the programming world so I don't lose them
+- various code usefull for students and new to the programming world so I don't lose them, the languages are root Cern, python, C++, Arduino... and more

--all the usefull report of my activity as a bachelor and master student
+- all the usefull reports of my activity as a bachelor and master student with the relatives codes

--different papers regarding my activity
+- different papers regarding my activity in internships

+- personal projects of mine regarding simulations and hardware